“This is a regional restaurant with rare attention to detail in a lovely location. Just the place, in fact, for a vineyard restaurant.”

 Restaurant Manager Jacques Savary de Beauregard and our restaurant team set high standards of service, polished, but in a relaxed and friendly manner.

-Our guests have the option of a five or eight course degustation menu or a selection from our à la carte menu.
+Our guests have the option of the “Concise” tasting menu ($145 per person) or “Seasonal” tasting menu ($195 per person) or a selection of 3 courses from our à la carte menu ($105 per person).

-Our wine list provides an opportunity to explore the breadth and depth of wines produced on the Mornington Peninsula and cool climate regions, like ours, from around Australia and the world.
+Our wine list, curated by Head Sommelier Xavier Vigier, provides an opportunity to explore the breadth and depth of wines produced on the Mornington Peninsula and cool climate regions, like ours, from around Australia and the world.
 The list is focused on the key varietals grown in these regions, including Pinot Noir, Chardonnay, Riesling, Pinot Gris and others, selected from wineries like ours.

 These are wines that inspire us, that tell a story of place, people and time.
 This offers opportunities to compare a variety from different wine regions, winemakers and vintages, with the information, maps and assistance from our expert sommeliers to guide your choices and help provide another dimension to your dining experience.

-The Long Wine List, the creation of owner, winemaker and passionate wine historian Martin Spedding, Restaurant Manager Jacques Savary de Beauregard and Head Sommelier Xavier Vigier, contains over 500 wines.
+The Long Wine List, the creation of owner, winemaker and passionate wine historian Martin Spedding and Head Sommelier Xavier Vigier, contains over 500 wines.
 Our Short Wine List provides a selection of over 20 wines by the glass, a wide curated range of gins, spirits and drinks for before and after.